william-hu-codes/react-audubon/README.md

 );
 ```

-To output a card for each bird, we'll need to map over the array of birds so put curly braces inside the `section` and add the map method inside it:
+To output a card for each bird, we'll need to map over the array of birds, so put curly braces inside the `section` element and add the map method inside it:

 ```jsx
 return (